ryanvolum/botbuilderV3-AzureSearchBot/readme.md

         <img src="./images/dtui4.PNG" alt="Screenshot" style="width: 500px; padding-left: 40px;"/>

-    To see that our data has uploaded, we can go back to the portal, click query explorer and run the default query (SELECT * FROM c).
+    To see that our data has uploaded, we can go back to the portal, click query explorer and run the default query `SELECT * FROM c`:
         <img src="./images/queryexplorer1.PNG" alt="Screenshot" style="width: 500px; padding-left: 40px;"/>

 3. Create your Azure Search index